OctopusDeploy/docs/docs/octopus-rest-api/octopus.migrator.exe-command-line/index.md

 **Octopus.Migrator.exe** is a command line tool that provides the ability to back-up and restore parts of an Octopus Deploy instance as well as migrate data from **Octopus 2.6** builds.

 :::warning
 Octopus.Migrator.exe is not designed to support migrating projects between spaces.
 Issues and unintended results may occur when attempting to use the tool in this manner.
+If you wish to migrate projects between spaces or from an on-premise installation to a cloud instance, please see https://octopus.com/blog/exporting-projects
 :::

 For more in depth information about applicable data migration scenarios and tips, please reference the [data migration documentation](/docs/administration/data/data-migration.md).